alghaibb/password-gen/README.md

 ## Description

-Welcome to <Random Password Generator>!
+Welcome to Random Password Generator!
 This project aims to provide a simple yet powerful solution for generating secure and customizable random passwords.

 Motivation:
 I developed this project to empower users with the ability to create passwords that match their specific requirements.
 Rather than relying on default password generators, this tool puts users in control.